 - Body condition score

-In this staging system we are closely monitoring several important parameters:
+In the IRIS staging system we are closely monitoring several important parameters:

 - Creatinine trends